Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ***Remember, you cannot ssh to compute (CPU) or GPU nodes directly; you need to use gsub -I***

+You can login to the head node from local desktops / laptops on the Duke-NUS network or from the login nodes of the old HPC cluster.

+(You cannot ssh from PI's private servers due to current firewall settings.)

 ### Using Key pairs

 It is hard to provide absolutely bullet-proof instructions for this because of variation across different setups.
 If you have problems, contact Steve at gmssgr@nus.edu.sg.

-These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluster
+These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluste

-Currently, login to the head node is enabled from local desktops within the Duke-NUS network or the the login nodes of the old HPC cluster.

-You cannot ssh from PI's private servers due to current firewall settings.

 ### Steps